 Our monthly Coffee Talk Speaker Series is a way for parents, caregivers and professionals to meet in an informal setting, learn about topics important to individuals with Down syndrome, ask questions and share strategies.
 Join us monthly on the Third Tuesday of the month at 6:30pm at the DSAGSL office for Coffee Talk.

-Toddler and Preschool Behavior with Stacy Altrup – November 19
+Toddler and Preschool Behavior with Stacy Altrup, MA, co-founder and Program Director of Dynamic Pathways, LLC – November 19

-Promoting Inclusion with Kristy Peck – October 24
+Promoting Inclusion with Kristy Peck, Special Ed Consultant – October 24

-Back to School Night with DSAGSL staff and parents – August 1
+Back to School Night with Christy Klaus, DSAGSL Family Support Coordinator and Linda Kronmiller, DSAGSL volunteer and parent of child with Down syndrome – August 1

 Down Syndrome Specialist Program